kokerinks/tp/docs/UserGuide.md

 - **When using a PDF version of this document**, be careful when copying and pasting commands that span multiple lines, as space characters surrounding line-breaks may be omitted when copied over to the application.
 - **If there is a repeat parameter**, only last parameter will be taken
   - Example: `delitem i/chocolate croissant i/kaya waffle` will only delete kaya waffle from the catalogue.
+  - Exception: The `addmem` command will give an error if repeat parameters exist to help you make sure that you did not make a mistake!
 - **For commands that accept partial names**, the system matches the input to the member whose name most closely resembles the provided partial name.
 If the partial name could refer to multiple members, the system will select the first member listed.
   - To minimize confusion and errors, it is strongly recommended to use unique, full names of members when issuing commands.
 This practice also helps prevent duplicating member entries with similar names.
-  - Example: If there are members named `Betsy Crowead` and `Betsy Croweas`, and you issue a command for `Betsy Crowe`, the system will apply the command to the first `Betsy Crowe` listed in the member directory.
+  - Example: If there are members named `Betsy Crowead` and `Betsy Dredge`, and you issue a command for `Betsy`, the system will apply the command to the first `Betsy Crowe` listed in the member directory.
 - Commands can only be in **English**
 </div>